Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Main results

 \item The bound on the success probability in part \ref{thm:results_disjoint_supports} is not tight.
 The bound also does not depend $d$ since this parameter appears in a term in the proof that is of a smaller order.
 In the simulations in Sections \ref{subsec:numerical_results} and \ref{subsec:numerical_results_noisy}, we use $d=2$.

+\item The upper bound on the failure probability depends only on $k$.
+In contrast, conventional sketching schemes using optimization based recovery, e.g. \cite{oymak2015simultaneously}, have failure probabilities decaying with $n$.
+This is because the sketch size in our scheme depends only on $k$, and not on the ambient dimension $n$, unlike the conventional schemes.
+In practice, the failure probability of our scheme is found to be extremely small even for small values of $\frac{k}{n}$ (where our failure probability is expected to decay slower).
+See the sharp phase transitions in performance measures in Figs. \ref{fig:prob_all_supports_recovered} and \ref{fig:noiseless_oymak}.

 \item In part \ref{thm:results_disjoint_supports}, the first stage of the algorithm is similar to the peeling decoder for LDPC codes over an erasure channel \cite{luby2001efficient,richardson2008modern} and the decoder used for compressed sensing in \cite{bakshi2016SHOFA,li2019sublinear}.
-However, since our sketching matrix $\bB$ (defined via the parity check matrix $\bH$) has row weights that scale with the sparsity level $k$, the existing peeling decoder analysis based on density evolution cannot be applied.
+However, our sketching matrix $\bB$ (defined via the parity check matrix $\bH$) has row weights that scale with the sparsity level $k$.
+This implies that each iteration of the peeling algorithm can introduce large changes in the degree distribution, which makes it challenging to bound the evolution of the peeling process.
+Thus the existing peeling decoder analysis based on density evolution and Doob martingales cannot be applied.
 See comments following Lemma \ref{lem:1A_rank_r}.

 \end{enumerate}